RenaissanceMan06/Marital_Infidelity/index.md

 # Multinomial Logistic Regression Model

 The predictors for my model were years married, religiousness, and happiness.
 My target variable was affairs.
 I used a cross validation to partition and test the data set.
+The model achieved a mean accuracy of 74.55 %.

 ![image](results.png)